Kao-Wei-Cheng/Edge-TPU-Weight-Imprinting/README.md

-# edgetpu-TransferLearning
+# Introduction
 There are two kind of Transfer Learning on Dev Board - Backpropogation and Imprinted weight.
+You can use the slide below to implentment easily.

-# Update Dev Board Python library
+# *Update Dev Board Python library
 Make sure that the Python library has already updated to 2.11.1.
 Updated Edge TPU Python library: https://coral.withgoogle.com/news/updates-07-2019/.